Charters Reports Reviews Shop Text Us (305) 209-5594

 • Snapper: Mutton and Yellowtail holding deep on structure

-• Grouper: Gag and Red Grouper on deeper ledges
+• Grouper: Gag and Red Grouper on the deeper ledges

 • Kingfish: Around bait schools and current rips